sukovanej/inseminator/readme.md

   - If we have tests it should be easier to maintain the application, also now the Domain class has a clear signature thus it is obvious what are the dependencies.
-Moreover, setup of some critical components like loggin and database now probably happens in a single place - in the entrypoint or handler functions, it doesn't matter the key point is we have complete control over our code execution.
+Moreover, setup of some critical components like logging and database now probably happens in a single place - in the entrypoint or handler functions, it doesn't matter the key point is we have complete control over our code execution.